PortlandRefugeeStory

 This mindset draws from Luong’s strong value for preserving his familial and cultural legacy.

 “For us, it’s really important that we never forget where we’re from,” Luong explains.
-“Learning from my own mother, who was nurturing, caring, who sacrificed for the betterment of her family, that’s the mother spirit practice.
+“Learning from my own mother, who was nurturing, caring, who sacrificed for the betterment of her family, that’s the Mother Spirit practice.
 We, today, get to be a steward for this practice.”

 Recently, Luong transferred fifty-one percent ownership of the Jeffrey Allen Gallery to his niece, emphasizing his commitment to upholding his family legacy.
-Luong is also working with preservation societies in Vietnam to connect with other practitioners of the mother spirit practice, as well as educate youth, particularly Vietnamese youth, about their cultural heritage.
+Luong is also working with preservation societies in Vietnam to connect with other practitioners of the Mother Spirit practice, as well as educate youth, particularly Vietnamese youth, about their cultural heritage.
 “When you come from a war-torn country, it’s hard to talk about anything other than the most immediate fifty years of history,” Luong reflects.
 “But we come from a country that has existed for thousands of years.”
 Moving forward, Luong hopes to continue sharing the beauty and resilience of his native country, one ornate blossom and treasured artifact at a time.